radhio-hoque/Dynamic-Delivery/README.md

 # Dynamic-Delivery
-In this repository, you will get to know how toto create android application with modularization and dynamic feature delivery.
+In this repository, you will get to know how to create an android application with modularization and dynamic feature delivery.